Santa Fe Depot (San Diego): San Diego Trolley

-The San Diego Trolley, a modern light rail version of the San Diego Electric Railway Association (SDERy) streetcar service, commenced operations on July 26, 1981, with its northern terminus at the station.
+The San Diego Trolley, a modern light rail service, commenced operations on July 26, 1981, with its northern terminus at Kettner Boulevard and C Street, on the east side of the station.
 Relocation of the Santa Fe mainline between the depot and Old Town San Diego in 1991 allowed for an extension of the Trolley to Mission Valley.
-The Trolley has continued to expand since that time.

-The Trolley portion of the Depot was renovated from early May until October 2012, as part of the Trolley Renewal Project.
+The trolley portion of the depot was renovated from early May until October 2012, as part of the Trolley Renewal Project.

 Santa Fe Depot is served by the Trolley's Blue Line and Green Line.

 Commuter, intercity and freight rail

 The Santa Fe Depot serves as the southern terminus for the NCTD COASTER commuter rail service, which began weekday service on February 27, 1995.
 The station is located about 41 mi from the COASTER's northern terminus at Oceanside Transit Center.

 In addition to COASTER service, the station also serves as the southern terminus for Amtrak's Pacific Surfliner, successor to the San Diegan.
-It runs from San Diego through Los Angeles to San Luis Obispo, though the great majority of trains run along the "Surf Line" from San Diego to Los Angeles, the second busiest rail corridor in the United States after the Northeast Corridor.
+It runs from San Diego through Los Angeles to San Luis Obispo, though the great majority of trains run along the "Surf Line" from San Diego to Los Angeles Union Station, the second busiest rail corridor in the United States after the Northeast Corridor.

 Amtrak passenger figures from Santa Fe Depot reached a decade-high 777,961 boardings in 2017 (see List of busiest Amtrak stations).

 Daily freight trains, operated by BNSF, also run through the station, often at night when there are fewer passenger trains.
-The BNSF freight yard in San Diego is about 2 mi further south, near Petco Park and adjacent to the 12th & Imperial Transit Center and Naval Base San Diego.
+The BNSF freight yard in San Diego is about 2 mi further south, near Petco Park and adjacent to 12th & Imperial Transit Center and Naval Base San Diego.

 Station layout

 The depot has six tracks.
 The two eastern tracks handle trolley service, while the remaining four tracks handle both commuter and intercity rail service.
-BNSF trains pass through the station, typically on the westernmost commuter/intercity rail track to either head south towards the freight yards, or northwards away from San Diego.
+BNSF freight trains pass through the station, typically on the westernmost track to either head south towards the freight yards, or northwards away from San Diego.

 Future service

 The station was earlier studied as the possible southern terminus for the planned California High-Speed Rail system.
 Upon completion, passengers would have been able to get to Los Angeles Union Station in 1 hour and 18 minutes.
-However, subsequent revisions to the proposal have settled on a new southern terminus, a proposed Lindbergh Field intermodal transit center (ITC) to be built at Washington Street and Pacific Highway by 2035, as extending the high-speed rail line into downtown San Diego was likely to prove problematic.
+However, subsequent revisions to the proposal have settled on a new southern terminus, a proposed San Diego International Airport intermodal transit center (ITC) to be built at Washington Street and Pacific Highway by 2035, as extending the high-speed rail line into downtown San Diego was likely to prove problematic.